a327ex/emoji-merge/README.md

   end)
 ```

 This creates the :point_up_2: cursor, and does so in one of those completely local ways mentioned in the previous post because this is the only pointer that's going to exist.
-This object is a small ghost collider, because the way I'm doing anything UI related for this game using the physics engine, so by making the cursor a collider and any buttons colliders as well I get collision events for UI purposes for "free".
+This object is a small ghost collider, because the way I'm doing anything UI related for this game is by using the physics engine, so by making the cursor a collider and any buttons colliders as well I get collision events for UI purposes for "free".
 This is obviously not ideal, but it's currently how I'm doing my UIs.

-I didn't mention this in the previous post, but there's no mixin for anything UI related, right?
+I didn't mention this in the previous post, but there's no mixin for anything UI related.
 I've tried *many* different types of UI mixins/libraries over the years, many different setups and techniques, and so far I haven't found anything that generalizes properly yet.
 And by generalizes properly I mean, the timer/observer mixins generalize properly, I've been using them for 5+ years, and they're roughly the same as they've been since the start, and they do their job well.
 A general UI system is one that simply does its job well for every type of game and every type of requirement imposed on it, and I simply haven't found any UI setup that meets those demands yet.
 And so I just decided to start doing it all manually instead of relying on any reusable UI code.
 If I keep doing it manually like this I'm sure that eventually some good general idea for it will hit me, until then I prefer to not deal with coding against any existing UI related code.

 In any case, in the code above the pointer is simply started as a ghost collider, it's set as a bullet so that it doesn't miss collision events if it's going too fast (I think this is why at least), and then its update function just sets its position to the mouse's position and draws the :point_up_2: emoji.